 * Is a company in a foreign country replicating the success of an established player?
 Samsung vs. Apple, Yandex vs. Google, Hyundai Motor vs. Honda, etc.

 * Is there something you are particularly good at or fond of that you can leverage into something more?

 * Is there a problem that bothers you where you see a solution?

 * Do you see something mediocre which you can do better?

 * Where is fear the greatest?
 Some of the greatest opportunities come out of darkness.

 Start your own online business: It’s been around six years since I started Financial Samurai and I’m actually earning a good passive and active income stream online now.
 I never thought I’d be able to quit my job in 2012 just three years after starting Financial Samurai.
 But by starting one financial crisis day in 2009, Financial Samurai actually makes more than my entire passive income total that took 15 years to build.
-If you enjoy writing, creating, connecting with people online, and enjoying more freedom, see how you can set up a WordPress blog in 15 minutes with Bluehost.
+If you enjoy writing, creating, connecting with people online, and enjoying more freedom, see how you can set up a WordPress blog in 15 minutes like min with my step-by-step tutorial.
 You never know where the journey will take you!